 - They work best when used nonstop, but they can also be helpful when used for shorter periods of time.

 - Many brands are available.
-You will need a prescription from your doctor.
-They are safe for children and adults.
+You can buy three brands without a prescription.
+For all other brands, you will need a prescription from your doctor.

 Hay fever involves an allergic reaction to pollen.
-(A similar reaction occurs with allergy to mold, animal dander, dust, and similar inhaled allergens.)

 Symptoms that occur shortly after you come into contact with the substance you are allergic to may include: